Content on this page was generated by AI and has not been manually reviewed.

 A note on legality versus privacy: two different but connected ideas

 Legality refers to whether something is permitted by law.
 Privacy refers to how much information about you is collected, stored, and who can access it.
 A VPN like ProtonVPN sits at the intersection: it’s legal in many places to use, but that doesn’t grant you immunity from other laws.
 For example, downloading copyrighted material illegally is illegal in many countries, even if you used a VPN.
 Likewise, obeying local restrictions on content while using a VPN is a practical concern. the VPN can protect your data, but it doesn’t grant you a free pass around content licensing or local restrictions.
-Vpn unlimited extension chrome

 Alternatives and how legality factors in them

 Many people compare ProtonVPN to other big players like NordVPN, ExpressVPN, Surfshark, and others.
-When you’re weighing options, legality considerations often look similar across reputable providers:
+When you’re weighing options, legality considerations often look similar across reputable providers: How to use vpn edge effectively: a complete guide to edge VPN usage, setup, and best practices 2026

 • Jurisdiction and logging: The country where a VPN company is based and how it handles data requests matter.
 Switzerland tends to be privacy-friendly, while some other jurisdictions have different data-retention or government-access rules.